 The most recent longitudinal study released in 2018 by the University of Sussex Centre for International Education tracked 625 children who participated in Luminos’ 10-month Second Chance program in 2011, completed it, and then transitioned to government schools.
 Their progress was compared against 1,250 government students.

-During the 2020/21 school year, results show that the Second Chance program increased oral reading fluency by 28.7 correct words per minute (CWPM), with girls progressing 4 CWPM more than boys.
-This report summarizes results from the 2020/21 Second Chance endline evaluation conducted by Q&A Services.
+During the 2021-22 school year, the Luminos program increased children’s oral reading fluency (ORF) by 28 correct words per minute (CWPM), with girls progressing 3 CWPM more than boys.
+This report summarizes results from the 2021-22 Luminos program endline evaluation conducted by Q&A Services.

 2020 Report Synthesis (Out-of-School Children in Ethiopia)